Skip to content

 10 Worst Reasons Real Estate Investors fail

 The world is full of aspiring real estate investors, and few get started.
 Of those that actually buy properties, more fail than not.
-If you are serious about investing in real estate, you must avoid the pitfalls and prepare yourself for success.
-You can start by reviewing this list of the ten reasons real estate investors fail.
+If you are serious about investing in real estate, you must avoid the pitfalls and prepare for success.
+I’ve made many mistakes, but you can learn from my personal experience and incorporate the ten reasons real estate investors fail into your business model.

-In this article, I will outline several reasons many estate investors fail at investing.
+In this article, I will outline several reasons many first time investors use a failing investment strategy.
 I’ll explain why it’s a problem and give you some tips to sidestep it.
 Each of these reasons is important and warrants additional study beyond this article.
 You should learn each of these for the best results and prepare a path to avoid the problem entirely.

 1) Paying Too Much For the Property

-This is the number one reason that real estate investors fail.
+Paying too much for a property is the biggest reason that new real estate investors fail.
 Of course, no one wants to pay too much for a property, but many investors don’t know what they should pay.
 Sometimes, an investor is in a hurry to make a deal, so they overpay.
-Others will say I am a buy-and-hold investor, so I can pay more which is certainly not the case.
+Others will say I am a buy-and-hold investor, so I can pay more for a real estate investment; this is not the case.

 The first step to avoid overpaying is to know what you should pay.
 Once you know this, you must stick to the numbers and never overpay for an investment property.
 If you are ever in doubt about what to pay, you should always err on the low side, even if that causes you to lose the deal.
-I have an article that will teach you precisely what you should pay for a rental house.
+I have an article that will teach you precisely what you should pay for a rental house in all real estate markets.

 2) Underestimating the Expenses

-Whether buying a flip or a rental, investing in real estate comes with many expenses.
+Whether buying a flip or investing in rental properties, investing in real estate comes with unexpected expenses.
 There are costs to buy the property, such as a title search, filing, and attorney fees.
 There are loan costs, like an origination fee and mortgage interest.
-After you get the property, you have renovation expenses and holding costs.
-For rental properties, you will have ongoing maintenance and repairs; if it’s a flip house, you will have fees when selling the property.
+After you get the property, you have renovation expenses, property taxes, and holding costs.
+For rental real estate investors, you will have maintenance issues and tenant damage; if it’s a flip house, you will have fees when selling the property.

 Before making a deal, you must understand all the costs associated with investment property.
-Make sure you know what everything will cost, and when you can’t, estimate on the high side.
+Don’t skimp when it comes to due diligence.
+Make sure you know what everything will cost, and when you aren’t sure, estimate on the high side.
 As for rentals, I have an article showing you how to determine operating expenses with surprising accuracy.

 3) Cherry Picking Comps

 Cherry-picking comps means using select comparables that make the deal work while ignoring others.
 This happens when you determine value by looking at the highest comps and weeding out anything low or average.
 For a rental, this would be estimating the likely rent by only looking at other properties with high rents.
-There is nothing wrong with aiming for a high selling price or rent, but you should base your deal on average market numbers.
+There is nothing wrong with aiming for a high selling price or rent, but you should base your deal on average numbers in local markets.

 When looking for comps, the more you have, the better.
 You should exclude the extraordinarily high and low outliers and then take the average of the other comps.
-To be successful, you want to buy a profitable property with average numbers, and then higher numbers are a bonus.
+To be successful, you want to build a real estate portfolio based on the average numbers, and then higher numbers are a bonus.

 A speculative investment is based on factors outside of your control.
 This happens when you buy a property that requires market appreciation to be a successful investment.
 Or one in which you expect rents to rise, making your losing investment a winner in the long run.
 In many cases, your speculation was incorrect, or it takes longer than expected, and you end up with a losing investment.

 Speculative investing is gambling.
-When you invest, make your decisions based on the facts, not predictions.
+When you invest, make decisions based on the facts, not predictions.
+Make a good investment, and don’t buy the wrong property with hope as your only plan.
 It’s always best to buy a property below the current market value and profit when nothing special happens.

 5) Paying for Work Before it’s Finished